miltonbecker/redux-project/README.md

   * If there is an error on the server side, the user is notified and that comment gets removed

 * Deleting a comment also follows an optimistic approach:
-  * The comments gets deleted instantaneously
+  * The comment gets deleted instantaneously
   * If there is an error on the server side, the user is notified and the comments are re-fetched from the server

 * Renamed `devServer.js` to simply `server.js`